chinamike65/hugo-tuolesi/content/book6/book6en.md

 According to him and Chengshi, it is considered to be real, and it is considered that it is not real.

-Consciousness only believes that the external environment does not exist, it is only a change in the heart.
+Mind only believes that the external environment does not exist, it is only a change in the heart.

 That is to say: